chrisycd/scDesignPop/README.md

 ## Running scDesignPop

-This is an example showing how to run scDesignPop in several sequential
+Below is an example showing how to run scDesignPop in several sequential steps.
-steps:

 ## Step 1: construct a data list

-The `eqtlgeno` dataframe consists of eQTL annotations and genotypes for SNPs across individuals (samples).
-First a list of components needed to run scDesignPop is required.
-This can be done by using the `constructDataPop` function.
+To run scDesignPop, a list of data is required as input.
+This is done using the `constructDataPop` function.
+A `SingleCellExperiment` object and an `eqtlgeno` dataframe are the two main inputs needed.
+The `eqtlgeno` dataframe consists of eQTL annotations (it must have cell state, gene, SNP, chromosome, and position columns at a minimum), and genotypes across individuals (columns) for every SNP (rows).
+The structure of an example `eqtlgeno` dataframe is given below.

 ``` r
 library(scDesignPop)